tony722/AET.Lighting.LutronQS.KeypadButtonWatcher/README.md

 2. Under "Link" select the sheet you want to publish.
 3. Under "Embed" select Comma-separated values (.csv)
 4. Hit Publish
-5. Copy the provided URL and use that in your code.
+5. Copy the provided URL and put it in the parameter in the SIMPL+ module.

 ### SIMPL# Pro
 This module can be easily adapted to SIMPL# Pro.
 Look at the included SIMPL+ module to see what methods and delegates to utilize.